 Traditionally, the Fed influences the pace of economic growth by adjusting its key short-term interest rate known as the federal funds rate, which determines how much it costs banks to borrow and lend to each other overnight.

 When the economy needs a little bit of help, the Fed can make credit less expensive.
 That prompts businesses to invest more in themselves and add jobs.
-Cheaper borrowing costs also gives consumers an incentive to purchase cars and homes on credit.
+Cheaper borrowing costs also gives consumers an incentive to make purchases, such as cars or homes, on credit.
 But if the economy grows too quickly, the Fed can raise interest rates to try to prevent it from overheating, which also makes it more attractive to save.

-The Fed can also manipulate the short-term interest rate by buying and selling U.S. government bonds, notes and bills, which are added to its balance sheet.
+The Fed manipulates this short-term interest rate by buying and selling U.S. government bonds, notes and bills, which are added to its balance sheet.

 But as the financial crisis worsened and interest rates were slashed to virtually zero — without seeing the economy revived, the Fed decided it needed to do more.
-That’s when it started to buy Treasuries and mortgage-backed securities on the open market.
+That’s when it started to buy Treasurys and mortgage-backed securities on the open market.
 The sellers of these securities (such as big banks) would use the cash from the sales to boost lending and reinvest in their businesses, according to the Fed’s reasoning.

-The economy appears to be in far better shape compared with a decade ago.
+The economy appears to be in far better shape compared to a decade ago.